 - sleep and stress load

-- personal lipid response over repeated testing
+- personal lipid response over repeated testing, with ApoB as a more informative marker than LDL-C alone

 - stable intake in a calorie-appropriate framework is often more important than elimination